namph-hanoi/PET-random-app-backend-v2/README.md

 - Setup the entrypoint and the CMD for the docker container
 - Setup tests
 - Rename the nested config folder which makes tsc confused while compiling.
+- Create decorator to transform the response (using class-transformẻ)

 - Copy the eslint, prettierrc ... from a NestJS project
 - Change all console into winston